Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Proof of Lemma

-\begin{IEEEbiography} {Mohammad Afshari} (S'12) received the B.S. and the M.S. degrees in Electrical Engineering from the Isfahan University of Technology, Isfahan, Iran, in 2010 and 2012, respectively.
-He is currently working towards the Ph.D. degree in Electrical and Computer Engineering at McGill University, Montreal, Canada.
+\begin{IEEEbiography} [{ }]{Mohammad Afshari} (S'12) received the B.S. and the M.S. degrees in Electrical Engineering from the Isfahan University of Technology, Isfahan, Iran, in 2010 and 2012, respectively.
+He received his Ph.D. degree in Electrical and Computer Engineering from McGill University, Montreal, Canada in 2021.
 His current area of research is decentralized stochastic control, team theory, and reinforcement learning.

 Mr. Afshari is member of the McGill Center of Intelligent Machines (CIM) and member of the Research Group in Decision Analysis (GERAD). \end{IEEEbiography}